-For his closing statement that came one week later, Monday, October 25, Jones told the jury that Mark “had dreams of high living on a food-stamp salary.
+For his closing statement that came one week later, Monday, October 25, (1999) Jones told the jury that Mark “had dreams of high living on a food-stamp salary.
 But he couldn’t buy a corvette and feel the leather on his back.
 He couldn’t buy a fancy home on Frenchman’s Bend.”
-That was where all the rich people lived.
+That was where all the rich people lived in Bastrop.

-Between the opening and closing arguments, those thirty-six self-incriminating statements Mark made to friends were presented as evidence, with many of them called to recount for the jury some of the best ones.
+Between the opening and closing arguments, those thirty-six self-incriminating statements Mark made to friends were presented as evidence, with many of them called to the witness stand to recount to the jury what Mark had told them.

 However, the best of all of them, the golden ticket for a conviction, was not a person, it was a routine courtroom audio recording made during a December 4, 1996, pretrial hearing where Mark is overheard talking to his defense attorney, admitting to the murders.
 “I want to go on and confess.
 I did it.”

-He later fired that court-appointed attorney, hired and fired several more, and, apparently, lost his attorney/client privilege.
+He later fired that court-appointed attorney, hired and fired several more, and, apparently, lost his attorney/client privilege from the 1994 hearing.
 The courtroom audio recording was ruled admissible.

-His trial attorney argued that at the time, Mark was being sarcastic.
-Bombastic.
+His trial attorney argued to the jury that at the time, Mark was being sarcastic.
+Cynical.
 He was that way, after all.
 Nobody should take him seriously.

 But they did take him seriously.
 One week after it began, the trial ended on Monday, October 25, 1999.
 The jury deliberated for fours and at 9:45 that night, Mark Morris was found guilty of three counts of first-degree murder.